Khobragade Multispeciality Hospital

 1. Ovarian Torsion

-A large cyst can cause the ovary to twist, cutting off blood supply.
-This condition requires emergency surgery.
+In some cases, a large cyst can cause the ovary to twist, cutting off its blood supply.
+Therefore, this condition is considered a medical emergency and requires immediate surgical intervention.

 2. Cyst Rupture